 So, what exactly is personal conveyance?
 It’s when a truck driver moves a commercial motor vehicle (CMV) while off-duty, which means it is considered personal use.
 How to log personal conveyance hours is strictly up to the carrier or the shipper.

-When you log off-duty driving time on your ELD, there are FMSCA-generated personal conveyance rules you should know.
+When logging off-duty driving time in your ELD, there are important FMCSA guidelines drivers should understand.
 There are more than a dozen rules detailing what does and doesn’t qualify as personal conveyance.
 Let’s touch on the most important ones here.

 - You’re at your motel or favorite truck stop and you need a bite to eat or want to go catch a movie, so you drive to a restaurant or an entertainment facility.

 - You’re lucky enough to be able to sleep at home and can commute to work.
+This may include authorized use of a CMV between the driver’s residence and a reporting location.
 You can drive the CMV to your employer’s dock or dispatch facility and then back home to rest.

-- You can’t claim personal conveyance to advance “operational readiness.”
+- Drivers cannot use off duty driving status to move closer to a pickup or delivery location for business purposes.
 That means your truck is laden, it has a load on board, and you drive past many safe and suitable locations to park and rest because you want to be closer to your next drop-off.

 - Driving the truck to a service center for maintenance.